 History of the Evatt Foundation

-The Evatt Foundation was established in 1979 as a memorial to Dr Herbert Vere Evatt with the aim of advancing the highest ideals of the labour movement, such as equality, participation, social justice and human rights.
-For over 30 years, the Foundation has been helping to promote these ideals through research, publications, public discussion and debate.
+The Evatt Foundation was established in 1979 as a memorial to Dr Herbert Vere Evatt with the aim of advancing the highest ideals of the labour movement: equality, democracy, social justice and human rights.
+For 38 years, the Foundation has been helping to promote these ideals through research, publications, public discussion and debate.

-To encourage the Foundation to pursue its objectives, major grants were awarded by the NSW government, the Tasmanian government and other public and private organisations, including trade unions and business enterprises.
+To encourage the Foundation to pursue its objectives, major grants were awarded by the New South Wales Government, the Tasmanian Government and other public and private bodies, including trade unions and business enterprises.
 From 1984 to 1999 the Foundation received an annual grant from the Commonwealth Government and was managed by a full-time executive director.
 Since 1999, the chief executive role has been undertaken by an executive member in an honorary capacity.
 From inception, the position — known as executive director or secretary — has been filled with distinction by Tjerk Dusseldorp, John Scott-Murphy, Peter Botsman, John Freeland, Jeannette McHugh, Chris Gambian, Monika Wheeler, Anna York and Eamon Waterford.

 Sir Richard Kirby

 Terry Higgins (Public Officer), Charles Wright, Rosalind Carrodus, Franka Arena, Lee Patterson and Jim Bayutti.

 Cliff Dolan, the Hon.
 Tom Uren, Bruce Childs and Christopher Sheil.